callahanchris/callahanchris.github.io/source/_posts/2014-09-11-china-map-project-part-1-nokogiri.markdown

 categories:
 ---

-Over the past couple months I've been working on a side project to create an [interactive, data-rich map of China](http://amapofchina.herokuapp.com).
-To accomplish this goal, I made a Ruby on Rails app that scrapes Wikipedia for data about Chinese provinces, stores this information in a database, and outputs the data as a JSON API.
+Over the past couple months I've been working on a side project to create an [interactive, data-rich map of China](http://amapofchina.herokuapp.com). ([Check it out on Github!](https://github.com/callahanchris/china-map)) To accomplish this goal, I made a Ruby on Rails app that scrapes Wikipedia for data about Chinese provinces, stores this information in a database, and outputs the data as a JSON API.
 On the frontend, I used JavaScript to create a vector map of China and populate the map with the data consumed from the API.
 I saw this project as something that could both challenge me technically and bring together two of my main interests: China and coding.

 ### Gathering the Data